Skip to main content

 Consider Destinations

-Regional travel (e.g., Southeast Asia, Europe): Airalo’s regional plans cover 10-40 countries in a single package.
-For example, their Europe plan covers 39 countries—perfect for backpacking through the EU.
+Regional travel (e.g., Southeast Asia, Europe): Airalo and Holafly offer regional plans covering multiple countries in a single package, perfect for backpacking through the EU or Southeast Asia.

 Consider Budget